Sophie Coryndon, Tapestry, UK, 2016

-Tapestry, 2016, a large-scale wall hanging is constructed of deeply faceted overhanging layers of plaster honeycomb, gilded and highly patinated.
-The substantial overlapping layers of the work gently hang giving the work the feeling of fragments of luxurious ornate textiles.
-At once colossal and fine, Tapestry beautifully preserves the fragility of its source material.
+Tapestry, a large-scale wall hanging, is composed of three panels of layered plaster honeycomb, gilded and highly patinated.
+The overlapping layers of the panels hang gently, emulating luxurious ornate textiles.
+At once colossal and delicate, Tapestry Triptych beautifully preserves the fragility of its source material.
 Coryndon became interested in bees after learning about the current global crisis facing the insects.
 In an effort to capture abandoned “ghost ship hives,” Coryndon employs the lost-wax method, an ancient and labor-intensive technique.

 360 View is not available for this item.